 Kitchen Style

 This is another style that incorporates rustic elements.
 It is decorative and has many details.
-This look is defined by wall paneling, rustic yet modern touches, and Shaker cabinetry.
+Wall paneling, rustic yet modern touches, and Shaker cabinetry define this look.
 It might also include open shelving with the cabinetry.

-Some other features in a farmhouse kitchen include apron-front sinks, natural wood floors, exposed beams, butcher blocks, and farm tables.
+Other features of a farmhouse kitchen include apron-front sinks, natural wood floors, exposed beams, butcher blocks, and farm tables.
 Decorative touches such as baskets, personal knickknacks, copper pots, or china are on display.
-The overall feel is one of coziness, with an emphasis on the natural materials.
+The overall feel is one of coziness, with an emphasis on natural materials.

 Rustic: Raw & Natural